beyond-all-reason/maps-metadata/README.md

 -----------

 Mostly, you modify the source of truth files, commit via pull request and it gets deployed via GitHub Actions workflow.
-(TODO: for now only basic is im building)

 When you are changing scripts, it's useful to be able to regenerate files manually and check if all is working correctly.
 It's possible to do it in two